+Wentzel-Kramers-Brillouin (WKB) Thermally Activated Tunneling Rates the Hamiltonian for the nuclear movement is given by:

-Wentzel-Kramers-Brillouin (WKB) thermally activated tunneling rates where c is the speed of light, $V(Q_1)$ is given in cm-1 and the coordinate $Q_1$ is given in units of Å amu1/2.
-The IRC path was calculated using 209 points, which were interpolated to generate a fine grid for applying the DVR method to solve eqn (6).
-The eigenvectors are shown in Fig. 8.
+The tunneling rates can be calculated once the vibrational eigenstates are known.
+Here, we do not consider tunneling through any direction but the IRC.
+Considering only the IRC, Q_1 , where c is the speed of light, $V(Q_1)$ is given in cm-1 and the coordinate Q_1 is given in units of $\mathring{A} \cdot \operatorname{amu}^{1/2}$.
+The IRC path was calculated using 209 points, which were interpolated to generate a fine grid for applying the DVR method to solve Eq.
+6. The eigenvectors are shown in Figure 8.